VitalyKrenel/tgchannel2csv/README.md

 1. Open https://tg2csv.vitaly-krenel.workers.dev/<channel name without @> e.g. https://tg2csv.vitaly-krenel.workers.dev/krenels
 2. Wait up to 25 sec
-3. Get the posts download
+3. CSV file should automatically start downloading after that

 Right now I use free Cloudflare Worker, so it fetches up to 400-1000 posts.
 After testing, it seems that the number of posts depends on the size each post.

-## Motivation
+## ❤️‍🔥 Motivation

 I'm developing my own Telegram channel t.me/krenels for a couple of years.